twilio/authy-devise/README.md

 ## I18n

-The install generator also copy a Devise Authy i18n file.
-This can be modified and is  located at:
+The install generator also copy a `Devise Authy` i18n file which you can find at:

     config/locales/devise.authy.en.yml